tbcgit/cleanbar/README.md

 - ``barcodes.txt`` (use the provided file or your own)
 - ``CleanBar.c``
 - ``prepare.sh``

-You can download all files in the CleanBar GutHub repository, including the examples, using the "clone" command:
+## How instal CleanBar:

+#Installation from source:

+Use the "clone" command:
 ````
  git clone  https://github.com/tbcgit/cleanbar
 ````

-## How instal CleanBar: